Bella Hadid, Elle Fanning, and Marion Cotillard Lead the Pack at the 2017 Cannes Film Festival

 Daria Strokous in Dior at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.

-Emily Ratajkowski in custom Twinset at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.
+Emily Ratajkowski in custom Twinset and Bulgari at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.

 Sara Sampaio in Zuhair Murad couture at the premiere of Ismael's Ghosts opening the Cannes Film Festival in Cannes, France, May 2017.